Here are some updates on the Mexico residency visa income requirements for 2023.

 Another nuance is consulates that require a letter from your employer stating you will continue working in Mexico while you live in Mexico.

-But I didn’t include it because, in my experience, no consulate accepts this as the sole way of qualifying for residency in Mexico.
+But I didn’t include it because, in my experience, only a couple of Mexican consulates accept this as the sole way of qualifying for residency in Mexico.

 How I Gathered This Info